Kulak: Definitions

+The term Podkulachnik or "sub‐kulak” was used during the Stalinist period to designate persons close to kulaks or those who urged others not to comply with procurement quotas.
+Expressions of sympathy for the dispossessed kulaks were branded as “sub‐kulak" sentiment.

+History

+Pre-Revolution

+Various tsarist officials and their opposition had expressed negative views of kulaks as early as the 19th century.
+Judge Anatoly Koni compared kulaks to profiteers, arguing that they are not tied to the land by labor or personal memories, but by exploiting its resources and people.
+These sentiments are echoed in the writings of people such as Alexey Yermolov, Alexander Engelhardt, and Roman Zimmerman.

+In his 1899 work Small public credit as a powerful means of combating the impoverishment of our peasants, governor of Penza Ivan Koshko noted that the kulaks had taken advantage of the inactivity of state-owned rural banks after the abolition of serfdom, forcing poorer peasants into private, predatory loans, thereby "[taking] over the entire peasant economy."
+He stated that as many as half of the 90 million peasant population were subjected to these exploitative relationships with kulaks, and that the latter was able to at least roughly 500 million rubles annually.
+A few years later, after the turn of the century, Prime Minister Pyotr Stolypin would argue that becoming a kulak was the only way out of poverty for many, although at the expense of fellow peasants.

-The Stolypin reform created a new class of landowners by allowing peasants to acquire plots of land on credit from the large estate owners.
+The Stolypin reform also aided in the development of the kulak class by allowing peasants to acquire plots of land on credit from the large estate owners.
 They were to repay the credit (a kind of mortgage loan) from their farm earnings.
 By 1912, 16% of peasants (up from 11% in 1903) had relatively large endowments of over 8 acre per male family member (a threshold used in statistics to distinguish between middle-class and prosperous farmers, i.e. the kulaks).
 At that time, an average farmer's family had 6 to 10 children.
 The number of such farmers amounted to 20% of the rural population, producing almost 50% of marketable grain.

 1917–1918

-Following the Russian Revolution of 1917, the Bolsheviks considered only batraks and bednyaks as true allies of the Soviets and proletariat; serednyaks were considered unreliable, hesitating allies, and kulaks were identified as class enemies, with the term generally referring to "peasant producers who hired labourers or exploited their neighbours in some other way" according to historian Robert W. Davies.
-Robert Conquest argues that the definition of a kulak was later expanded to include those peasants who owned livestock; however, a middle peasant who did not hire laborers and was little engaged in trade "might yet (if he had a large family) hold three cows and two horses."
+Both peasants and Soviet officials were uncertain as to who constituted a kulak and the legal criteria shifted around regularly in the years following the Russian Revolution of 1917.
+The Bolsheviks considered only batraks and bednyaks to be of a productive economic class; serednyaks were considered unreliable, hesitating allies, and kulaks were identified as class enemies, with the term generally referring to "peasant producers who hired labourers or exploited their neighbours in some other way" according to historian Robert W. Davies.
+Conquest argues that the definition of a kulak was later expanded to include those peasants who owned livestock; however, a middle peasant who did not hire laborers and was little engaged in trade "might yet (if he had a large family) hold three cows and two horses."